yaboy58/BatchGuy/README.md

 <b>What is BatchGuy?</b>
 <br><br>
-One of my hobbies is the collect full Blu-ray discs and to either remux or encode them.
+One of my hobbies is to collect full Blu-ray discs and to either remux or encode them.
 I am a huge fan of TV Shows, so I typically work with multiple discs that contain tv series that can have over 30 episodes.

 The problem that I faced is that most of the GUI tools available do not allow you to work with Blu-rays from a batch point of view.
 This is fine for movies but having to manually work with each stream on each disc for each episode is very tiresome.
 Because of this, I decided to make my own quick and dirty tool to ease some of the pain.